tearust/gluon-docs/Design/Key_management_design.md

 actor GluonLayer2
 endbox
+=== Alice submit Generate BTC Account task request ===

+Alice -> AliceBrowser: Go to Gluon client app webpage.
+Run Generate BTC Account task in AliceBrowser.
+This task is "GenerateBTCRequest"
+Alice -> AliceBrowser: Enter task detail note right
+Include:
+- What cryptocurrency account you are going to generate?
+BTC, ETH or ...?
+- Shamir k/n K=?
+N=?
+- Recovery friend public key list
+- The threshold of friend recovery. how many freinds signature can covery your assets?
+- Allow Friend Recovery? by default yes
+- Allow mobile phone app transfer? by default yes
+- Signature of task using Layer1 account ID (extension pub key) Automatic calculate the gas limit based on the information above. end note

-=== Alice submit Generate BTC Account task request === Alice -> AliceBrowser: Run Generate BTC Account webapp in AliceBrowser AliceBrowser -> AliceBrowser: Create a QR code with information: task_name: GenerateBTC, nonce: 1234(random number) AliceBrowser -> TeaLayer1: Hashed nonce.
+AliceBrowser -> AliceBrowser: Create a QR code with information: task_name: GenerateBTC, nonce: 1234(random number)

+AliceBrowser -> TeaLayer1: Hashed nonce, Hash of the task detail, signature of this task. note right
+Here we do not send the full detail of the task, just the hash of the task detail. the purpose is to verify the task detail from the mobile app.
+Since the mobile app will send the detail anyway.
+We trust mobile phone more than web because the mobile app has fingerprint sensor.
+When mobile app send task to the layer1.
+Layer1 will hash the task detail and compare with the hashOfTask from browser. end note

-TeaLayer1 -> TeaLayer1: Record hashed nonce for one-time-verification use.
-Temporary AliceGluonApp <- AliceBrowser: Alice use mobile app to scan the QR code.
-Use fingerprint to confirm.
+TeaLayer1 -> TeaLayer1: Verify sig.
+Store hashed nonce for one-time-verification use.
+Temporary.
+Hash of the task detail.
+Temporary.

+AliceGluonApp <- AliceBrowser: Alice use mobile app to scan the QR code.
+Use fingerprint to confirm. note right
+This is the best time for Alice to review the task detail.
+Make sure that all the information are correct before fingerprint confirmation. end note

-AliceBrowser -> TeaLayer1: Send confirmation including: nonce, signed nonce using AppSecKey, task_name TeaLayer1 -> TeaLayer1: Verify 1.
+AliceBrowser -> TeaLayer1: Send confirmation including: nonce, signed nonce using AppSecKey, task full detail.

+TeaLayer1 -> TeaLayer1: Verify 1.
 AppPubKey verify signature 2.
 Hash the nonce compare with Browser uploaded hashed nonce.
+Hash of task detail matches browser update too.

-TeaLayer1 -> TeaLayer1: Generate a Generate BTC task on behalf of Alice == Generate BTC Account ==
+TeaLayer1 -> TeaLayer1: Generate a Generate BTC task on behalf of Alice

+== Generate BTC Account ==

 @enduml